sebin0817/tp/docs/UserGuide.md

   with no spaces or other characters.
 * `EMAIL` should be of the format 'local-part@domain'.
-* `GENDER` M, F or exclude from the command for 'Prefer not to say' option. `g/` with empty argument to remove any gender specification and make it 'Prefer not to say'.
+* `GENDER` M, F or exclude from the command for 'Prefer not to say' option. `g/` with empty argument to remove any gender specification and make it 'Prefer not to say'. _*Case-insensitive e.g. m instead of M._
 * `BIRTHDATE` must be in the form of DD-MM-YYYY and must not be in the future.
 * `DRUG_ALLERGY` can contain alphanumerics, spaces and special characters. `d/` with empty argument to remove any allergy previously written.